tkp1n/ndportmann.com/content/posts/2019-03-13--improving-dotnet-crypto-code/index.md

 ![Original implementation - Profiled](original.PNG)

-85% of the time spent in `StreamReader`s `ReadToEnd` method!
+85% of the time is spent in `StreamReader`s `ReadToEnd` method!
 So what if we could come up with an approach that could operate on the raw bytes returned by the decryption, instead of converting it into a `string`?
 Well, we could save a lot of time, that's what.

 ## Initial improvements